brendt/stitcher.io/src/content/blog/2018-04-30-dependency-injection-for-beginners.md

 ### The dependency container

+Sometimes it's also called "inversion of control" container, though that's not an accurate name.

-Also called "inversion of control" container; the conainer is a set of class definitions.
+Whatever the exact name, the conainer is a set of class definitions.
 It's a big box that knows how objects in your application can be constructed with other dependencies.
 While such a container definitely has a lot of use cases, it's not necessary to do dependency injection.